Norberto Miranda Madrid: Impact

 According to an analysis by Terra México, after the state of Veracruz, which has seen 18 journalists killed, the state of Chihuahua is one of deadliest states for journalists along with Guerrero and Tamaulipas with 12 murdered journalists each in the Mexican drug war.

 Reactions

-According to Reporters Without Borders, "Norberto Miranda clearly paid with his life for not conforming to the prevailing self-censorship in his coverage of this reality".
+According to Reporters Without Borders, "Norberto Miranda Madrid clearly paid with his life for not conforming to the prevailing self-censorship in his coverage of this reality".

 Gregorio Salazar, a spokesperson for the International Federation of Journalists in Latin America, said, "We condemn this latest appalling crime against Mexican journalists and demand that authorities offer full guarantee to our colleagues who need to exercise their professional tasks in safety.
 This murder, committed at work place, has shown there is no safe place for journalists in Mexico.
 Our colleagues in Mexico are denied fundamental rights by criminal gangs and drug traffickers."